 5: Our minds, when inventing?

-My father ran R&D at Armstrong World Industries, until a couple of years after the “quarterly earnings report” culture set in.
+My father ran R&D at Armstrong World Industries for decades, until a couple of years after the “quarterly earnings report” culture set in.
 After three reorganizations, he resigned before following orders and doing a fourth.

 He had a B.S. degree in Chemistry, me in Chemical Engineering.
 But our degrees feel different than his patents.
 They feel like talismans.